 1. Who We Are

-Keepsake Family History is an early-stage family history business based in the United Kingdom.
+Keepsake Family History is a family history business based in the United Kingdom.
 We are registered in England and Wales as a limited company under company number 16998920.

 If you have any questions about this Privacy Policy or how your personal data is handled, you can contact us at: privacy@keepsakefamilyhistory.com